apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-node-errors.en.rst

 10              Unauthorized action                       The rpc method will not be invoked because the action is not
                                                           permitted by some constraint or authorization issue.Check :ref:`jsonrpc-node-errors-unauthorized-action` for mode details.
+11              Use of an empty string as id is           An empty string "" as an id will not be accepted by the server.
+                discouraged
 =============== ========================================= =========================================================

 .. _jsonrpc-node-errors-unauthorized-action: